-Lancaster University is a public research university located in the City of Lancaster, Lancashire, England and is one of only six collegiate universities in the United Kingdom.
-Ranking in the top 10 of universities in the UK, Lancaster offers high-quality academics, cutting-edge research and networking opportunities, and a unique collegiate residential system.
+Lancaster University is a public research university located in the City of Lancaster, Lancashire, England, and is one of only six collegiate universities in the United Kingdom.
+Ranking in the top 10 universities in the UK, Lancaster offers high-quality academics, cutting-edge research and networking opportunities, and a unique collegiate residential system.
 Exchange students have the opportunity to take sciences and technology, business management, and arts and social sciences courses.
+Further information about Lancaster University can be found in the Study Abroad Guidebook for 2021.

 Michaelmas (Fall): October - December